Approved in Tarvisio, Italy, 23 September 2023.

 7.2.
 The member of the Board with primary responsibility for the financial operations is the Treasurer.
 He shall keep all funds and collect and disburse all monies and shall keep the accounts of all financial transactions.

 7.3.
-The accounts of FEPA shall be made up to the 31st December of each year and a statement of income and expenditure and a balance sheet be prepared and submitted to the to the Board by 31 March of the following year.
+The accounts of FEPA shall be made up to 31st December of each year and a statement of income and expenditure and a balance sheet be prepared and submitted to the Board by 31st March of the following year.

 7.4.
-The Treasurer shall also prepare a detailed budget for the coming year by 31 March of that year.
+The Treasurer shall also prepare a budget for the following year by 30th June each year.
 Once the budget has been approved by the Board, any expenditure in excess of budget or any other proposed deviation or unforeseen commitment shall require the approval of the President.

 7.5.
 The accounts shall be duly audited by the Auditor before the Congress and then presented to Congress for approval.